araragao/raft/index.md

 Raft is based on two **remote procedure calls**, refered from now on as *RPCs*:
 * *AppendEntries RPC* which is initiated by the leader periodically.
-It replicates log entries, if there are any to be replicated, and provides a form of heartbeat.
+It replicates the log entries, if there are any to be replicated, and provides a form of heartbeat.
-* *RequestVote RPC* which is iniated by a follower to start an election
+* *RequestVote RPC* which is initiated by a follower to start an election.

 If a follower does not receive any heartbeat, after a certain time, known as *election timeout*, it starts an election.
 To do so, it increments its own term and becomes a candidate.